-The components of this integrated architecture shown in Figure 6 above are:
+The components of this integrated architecture shown in Figure 5 are as follows:

-- Cisco Nexus 93180YC-EX 100Gb capable, LAN connectivity to the Cisco UCS compute resources. - Cisco UCS 6332-16UP Fabric Interconnect Unified management of Cisco UCS compute, and that compute's access to storage and networks. - Cisco UCS B200 M4 High powered, versatile blade server, which was conceived for virtual computing. - Cisco MDS 9148S 16Gb Fibre Channel connectivity within the architecture, as well as interfacing to resources already present in the environment. - Pure Storage FlashArray//M70 All flash storage implemented with inline compression and deduplication in a simple and resilient manner.
+- Cisco Nexus 93180YC-EX 100Gb capable, LAN connectivity to the Cisco UCS compute resources and handling iSCSI traffic between the Cisco UCS Fabric Interconnect and the Pure Storage FlashArray//X. - Cisco UCS 6332-16UP Fabric Interconnect Unified management of Cisco UCS compute, and that compute's access to storage and networks. - Cisco UCS B200 M5 High powered, versatile blade server, which was conceived for virtual computing. - Cisco MDS 9148S 16Gb Fibre Channel connectivity within the architecture, as well as interfacing to resources already present in the environment. - Pure Storage FlashArray//X70 All flash storage implemented with inline compression and deduplication in a simple and resilient manner.